 |Genre:||Action & Shooter|

 Some might argue that the Force isn’t magic, but that’s nonsense: it provides telekinesis, mind control, lightning generation, healing, precognition and more.
-It’s totally magic, and it’s perhaps greatest expression on video games is The Force Unleashed.
-It gives you not only staggeringly intense Force powers, but also a physics engine which makes using them a ton of fun.
+It’s totally magic and the game that lets you use to probably the greatest extent is The Force Unleashed.
+It gives you not only staggeringly incredible Force powers, but also a physics engine which makes using them a ton of fun.

 Dragon Age: Origins & Inquisition

 Mages in Dragon Age: Origins were devastating.
-Their top-tier spells could cover the entire room in elemental destruction, provide useful healing, generate buffs, and, importantly: interact in interesting ways.
+Their top-tier spells could cover the entire room in elemental destruction, provide useful healing, generate buffs, and, most importantly, interact with each other in interesting ways.
 You could, for instance, cast Stone Fist at a petrified enemy and have good chance of shattering them.
 You could also conjure a storm by mixing Blizzard, Tempest, and Spell Might.

 Discovering new combos was exciting, but sometimes a bit chaotic in execution.
 The opposite end of the combo spectrum came with DA Inquisition.
 It features a system based on disablers inflicting statuses on the enemy, and detonators, which exploit them for extra damage or several different potential effects, such as terrifying the enemy, or extra elemental effects.